 AOSL Short Volume

-Alpha and Omega Semiconductor Limited (AOSL) operates in the Technology sector, specifically the Semiconductors industry, with a market capitalization near $1.24B, listed on NASDAQ, employing roughly 2,332 people, carrying a beta of 2.58 to the broader market.
-Alpha and Omega Semiconductor Limited designs, develops, and supplies power semiconductor products for computing, consumer electronics, communication, and industrial applications in Hong Kong, China, South Korea, the United States, and internationally.
+Alpha and Omega Semiconductor Limited (AOSL) operates in the Technology sector, specifically the Semiconductors industry, with a market capitalization near $1.32B, listed on NASDAQ, employing roughly 2,332 people, carrying a beta of 2.57 to the broader market.
+Alpha and Omega Semiconductor Limited (AOSL) is a global enterprise that designs, develops, and supplies crucial power semiconductor solutions for a wide range of applications, including computing, consumer electronics, communication, and industrial sectors.
 Led by Stephen Chunping Chang, public since 2010-04-29.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.